-In a final step the ratio between the layer specific fuel factors for the Danish fleet ($\overline{TA{inuseadjus}}(layer)$) and the COPERT Euro 4+ vehicles ($TA{COPERT, inuse}$) are used to scale the trip speed dependent COPERT 5 fuel consumption factors for Euro 4 layers onwards.
+In a final step the ratio between the layer specific fuel factors for the Danish fleet ( $\overline{FC{inuse}}(layer)$ ) and the COPERT Euro 4 vehicles (FCCOPERT, sample) are used to scale the trip speed dependent COPERT 5 fuel consumption factors for Euro 4 layers onwards.

-For vans, trucks, urban buses and coaches, annual fuel efficiency improvement rates are used for new vehicles depending on fuel type as suggested by DEA (2016b).
+For vans, trucks, urban buses and coaches, annual fuel efficiency improvement rates are used for future new vehicles depending on fuel type as suggested by DEA (2019).